 I know, this is kind of weird to show you, but we are so pleased with it.
 I really don't like frying, and I hate to have grease flying about the kitchen, so we bought this!
 Mr P. takes it out to the deck and happily cooks away on his grill pan.
 Et voilà, you throw away the brown paper with all the grease on it.

 That's it for this month from me.
 Happily waiting to hear from you, my friends.
 By the by, I have decided to change the end date for IMK this month.
 I know, I know, I'd only just changed it last month.
 But - as the Millennials say - epic fail :=) We actually had less participants, even with more time.
 Now the end date is 5pm on the 13th of the month.
 Subject to change at a later date - tee hee.

 Once again, here are your options for adding your lovely IMK posts.
 Oops, a wee bit more housekeeping.
 Inlinkz, the linking tool I use for IMK has updated recently.
 So in order to add your posts (i.e. if you prefer that I do it), I must have your email address.
 Inlinkz demands one!
 I used to be able to leave it blank, but no more.
 I am happy to do this for you, but just let me know and leave your email address too.

 1. Adding via the link button at the bottom of this post.
 Instructions can be found on the sidebar of this page, under Add your IMK link

 2. Comment on this post, providing a link to your post so I can add it to the linky list below

 3. Email me: firstname.lastname@example.org, with your link or any queries about the link process

 Ed: Still having problems with my blog and comments and the link-up folks.
 Sorry about that.
-It seems the only way you can see all the links is to hit on the line below where it says "an inlinkz link-up."
+It seems the only way you can see all the links (and be able to open them) is to hit on the line below where it says "an inlinkz link-up."
 This brings up all the links.
 Hopefully I can fix this all up soon.
 Very frustrating atm!
 Cheers sherry